OpenZeppelin/cairo-contracts/docs/Proxies.md

 - use access control to protect the contract's upgradeability.

 The implementation contract should NOT:
-- deploy with a traditional constructor—use an initializer method instead that invokes `Proxy_initializer` and the implementation contract's initializer
+- deploy with a traditional constructor.
+Instead, use an initializer method that invokes `Proxy_initializer`.

 > Note that the imported `Proxy_initializer` includes a check the ensures the initializer can only be called once; however, `Proxy_set_implementation` does not include this check.
 It's up to the developers to protect their implementation contract's upgradeability with access controls such as `Proxy_only_admin`.